musselwhizzle/Focus-Points/docs/Focus Points.md

 <sup>5</sup> Currently supported for Fuji, OM System (subjects, faces) and Sony, Olympus, Pentax (faces).<br>
 <sup>6</sup> Not for LR5.<br>

-To understand the principles of this plugin, how to use it and how to interpret the results, it is recommended that you read chapters 1, 2 and the part of chapter 3 that applies to your camera.
+To understand the principles of this plugin, how to use it and how to interpret the results, **it is recommended that you read chapters 1, 2 and the part of chapter 3 that applies to your camera**.
 <br>
 <br>

 <big>**Principle of operation**</big>
 <br>

 The plugin uses [ExifTool](https://exiftool.org/) to retrieve metadata from the image file.
 Autofocus related information is extracted from the metadata and processed to detect and visualize focus points, faces and subjects.
-For this to work, the plugin needs an image file that contains camera manufacturer specific metadata information (_makernotes_) as written by the camera to each JPG or RAW file.<br>The plugin will not be able to show focus points for image files that do not contain makernotes.<br>
+For this to work, the plugin needs an image file that contains camera manufacturer specific metadata information (_makernotes_) as written by the camera to each JPG or RAW file.<br>
+The plugin will not be able to show focus points for image files that do not contain makernotes.<br>

 <u>Note:</u> ExifTool is part of the plugin package and does not need to be installed separately.